+27 64 987 3021 [email protected] Mon-Fri 8:00-17:30 (SAST)

 The main switch, or main breaker, controls the entire electrical supply to the distribution box.
 It's typically rated for the maximum current capacity of the electrical.
 A distribution board (also known as panelboard, circuit breaker panel, breaker panel, circuit breaker, electric panel, fuse box or DB box) is a component of an electricity supply system that divides an electrical power feed into subsidiary circuits while providing a protective fuse or circuit.
 A distribution box, or DB box, is a circuit breaker enclosure.
 Whether it's a home, office, or factory, the DB box makes sure power.
 A distribution boxes acts as the load center and main distributor of electrical power within a building.

-• The secondary distribution box has no residual current circuit breaker
+• Downstairs electrical distribution box circuit breaker

-The secondary distribution box has no residual current circuit breaker
+Downstairs electrical distribution box circuit breaker

 [PDF Version]